edeneault/SB-Capstone-2/README.md

 - navbar categories and brand should be provided dynamically (endpoints missing to allow for mapping of categories and brand)
 - delete order endpoint missing
 - Media inquiries needed for responsive HomePageCarousel component
+- SEO would be far better if App was built using Server Side Rendering (SSR) with a framework like NEXT.js.

 Features to Implement in CI/CD:

 - track product trends, potentially add chart visualization in admin views

-**Notes**

-- SEO would be far better if App was built using Server Side Rendering (SSR) with a framework like NEXT.js.
+**Personal Note**

+- For this Capstone, I challenged myself to use a tech stack that was not fully covered by the SpringBoard course curriculum.
+I wanted to gain experience working with MongoDB and react/redux design patterns and to practice learning how to use at a base level technologies that are new to me.
+Also, I felt that it would be a great opportunity to gain experience with eCommerce.
+The applications general design pattern was learned in Brad Traversy's course on MERN stack applications.
+My focus for the project was put on API integration, learning how to use HttpOnly cookies to pass JWT tokens as a more secure alternative to localStorage.
+Also, I spend some time exploring react ui npm packages such as react-bootstrap and react-multi-carousel.
+I also paid attention to scripts in the package.json file and learning how to test a react-redux application with jest/react-testing-libarary for the frontend and postman/chai for the backend.
+It took a significant amount of time to build/debug/test but the learning was invaluable.
+I enjoyed working on the project.

 **Ressources**